-- Introduction: Start with a brief introduction that describes who you are, your professional background, and what you do as a typeface designer.
+Begin with a short introduction that explains who you are, your professional background, and the work you do as a typeface designer.

-- Education: Highlight your educational background, including any degrees or courses related to typeface design.
-This can include formal training from a design school, mentorships, or being self-taught.
+Share your educational background, including degrees, courses, or training related to typeface design.
+This may include formal studies, mentorships, or learning independently.

 First Person vs. Third Person